jchai002/choir-justice-supplies/au/en/ooma-office-for-wework-faq.markdown

 ## Does Ooma Office for WeWork have a mobile app?

 An app for calling is currently unavailable, but you won't have to wait long!
-The official Ooam Office for WeWork app will be coming soon to iTunes and Google Play in Australia.
+The official Ooma Office for WeWork app will be coming soon to iTunes and Google Play in Australia.

 ## What support options are available?